Margao: Tourism

 There are a number of temples and churches in Margao city The famous churches in Margao are the Holy Spirit Church, the Grace Church, The St Sebastian Church in Aquem (The Old St. Sebastian Chapel, popularly known as the Pandava Copel still stands next to the modern St. Sebastian Church) and the Monte Hill Chapel.
 The famous temples are the 'Damodar Temple' (Saal), the 'Hari Mandir', the 'Maruti Mandir' at Davorlim the 'Saibaba Temple' at Davorlim, the 'Shiv Temple' (Ling) at Fatorda near Nehru Stadium (which is the original Temple of Damodara).
 There are two mosques in Margao, one in the Malbhat area and one on the Monte hill.
 There is also a Jain temple and a Jama'at Khana for the Khoja faith in Pajifond.
 There is also a Muslim community of Nizaris living in Margao.

 Landmarks

 Municipal Garden

 In the centre of the town is the Municipal Garden, known as Praça Jorge Barreto, around which most restaurants and office buildings are located.
-On the park's south side like the colonial style red-washed Municipal building, known as Margao Town Hall which was built in 1905, and the Library.
+On the park's south side are the colonial style red-washed Municipal building, known as Margao Town Hall which was built in 1905, and the Library.
 The northern segment of the Municipal garden was developed by the Mavany family and is named after His Highness Prince Shah Karim Al Hussaini, Aga Khan IV/Imam of Nizari Ismaili Muslims who visited Goa just before its liberation.
 The entire garden is now municipal property and is maintained by the Margao Municipal Council.